-Some people may disagree with me calling a French Mani nail art… But in my opinion, it is the first step to start experimenting with something more than simply painting your nails with just one colour.
+Some people may disagree with me calling a French Mani nail art… But in my opinion, it is the first step to start experimenting.
+Doing something more than simply painting your nails with just one colour.

-Back in the day, the white tip for a French Mani had to be painted on using only a free-handed technique, which required a lot of practice and a very steady hand.
-And that also usually meant a trip to the salon for most of us…
+Back in the day, the white tip for a French Mani had to be painted on using only a free-handed technique.
+This required a lot of practice and a very steady hand.
+And this also usually meant a trip to the salon for most of us…

 Nowadays however, we are blessed with this nifty little tool called French Tip Guides:

-These are slightly curved stickers that you put on your nail tips, just above the line where you want your white tip to go up to.
-And then you simply paint the white onto your tips – and remove the guide – to leave you with a neatly curved edge to your white tip.
+These are slightly curved stickers that you put on your nail tips.
+Just above the line where you want your white tip to go up to.
+And then you simply paint the white onto your tips.
+And then remove the guide – to leave you with a neatly curved edge to your white tip.